Yevgeny Rodionov

 Yevgeny Aleksandrovich Rodionov (Евге́ний Алекса́ндрович Родио́нов; 23 May 1977 – 23 May 1996) was a Russian soldier who was taken prisoner of war by Chechen rebels in the First Chechen War and later executed in captivity.
 He has gained much admiration throughout Russia for the circumstances of his death, as his execution allegedly resulted from his refusal to remove his cross necklace, convert to Islam and defect to the enemy side.
 Despite widespread popular veneration, he has not been glorified by the Russian Orthodox Church as a New Martyr due to lack of evidence about his death.
 Still, icons depicting him are installed in many churches across Russia, in St. Valery church in Chișinău, in the Greek Orthodox Church of St. George in Frankfurt in Germany, and in St. Nicholas Greek Orthodox Church in Tacoma, Washington, United States.

 Early life

 Yevgeny Rodionov was born on 23 May 1977 in the village of Chibirley, Kuznetsky District, Penza Oblast, to Lyubov Vasiliyevna and Aleksandr Konstantinovich Rodionov.
 His father was a carpenter and furniture maker.
 His mother had a degree in furniture technologies.

 In 1978, he was baptized as a Russian Orthodox at the age of one year, but wore no cross necklace until the first one was given to him in 1988 or 1989, while attending church together with his grandmother.
 His mother disapproved, but Yevgeny never removed the cross; later he began wearing it with a small string instead of the original chain.
 After finishing ninth grade at a rural school of Kurilovo in Moscow Oblast, he began to work at a furniture factory and trained to be a driver.
-Yevgeny’s parents, Aleksandr and Lyubov Rodionov separated when he was seven.
+Yevgeny’s parents, Aleksandr and Lyubov Rodionov separated when he was about six or seven.